Please view these information tabs to learn more about replacing a Kieninger Clock Movement.

-For example lets say the movement numbers are 81 K 116cm.
+For example, let's say the movement numbers are 81 K 116cm.

 Dating the Kieninger movement

-So it may or may not be the date, but you can just ignore that first number when replacing the unit.
-There is no longer a solid way to date the Kieninger clock movement unless it is stamped on the plate.
+So it may or may not be the date code, ignore this as it is not pertinent to replacing the unit.
+There is no longer a solid way to date the Kieninger clock movement unless there is a stamp on the back plate.

 We can help

-If it is a weight driven clock it will come with the chains or cables with pulleys.
+If it is a weight driven clock it will come with the chime hammers as well as chains or cables.
 If this decoding process is confusing, just email the numbers or a picture to us.
 We are happy to help with figuring out the best course of action.
-Similarly, Kieninger clock movement questions and ordering can be done by phone also 800-381-7458.
+Similarly, Kieninger clock movement questions and ordering can be done by phone as well.

 Kieninger Clock Movement Ordering

 In other works all the units that have the letter K on the back will have the same plate size.
 After we determine we have a K series we select things like triple chime or Westminster only.
-If there is any uncommon things added after that we select it.
-Such as sequential or carousal or other special qualities added such as this.
+If there are any other uncommon things after that we select it.
+Such as sequential or carousal or other special qualities such as this.

 Steps to a new Kieninger clock movement

 Find the K series on the Kieninger movement page at Clockworks.com.
 Then we can continue with matching up the CM in the drop down list.

-On that same drop down list with the CM listed there are some other options usually.
-The options to select are the specific quality's the movement may or may not have on the movement.
+On that same drop down list with the CM list there are some other options usually.
+The options to select are the specific qualities the movement may or may not have on the movement.
 Such things as Westminster only or triple chime.